ushmm/atrocity-prevention-data/README.md

 # Analysis: Contextual and design (C&D) factors

-The second set of information addresses the contextual or design factors that were associated with greater or lesser effectiveness of the atrocity prevention tool.
-This information is the central focus of the project's Tools for Atrocity Prevention website.
+The second set of information addresses the contextual or design factors that were associated with the effectiveness of atrocity prevention tools.
+This information is the central focus of the project's TfAP website.
 In this section, I describe the process by which we summarized relevant studies' conclusions about the "factor effects" associated with atrocity prevention tools.

 ```{r message = FALSE, warning = FALSE}